Crisu07/ChummyBot/README.md

 # ChummyBot
-Discord Bot for my discord server
+Discord Bot for my discord server.
-Just a side project for fun :))
+Just a side project with my friends for fun :))